silvanamejia1/MEJIA-Python-Portfolio/README.md

 ## Repository Structure
 - **Computing II**: This folder contains the work I will be doing throughout the *Elements of Computing II* course.
     - **In-Class Assignments**: This subfolder includes assignments that I complete twice a week during class.
-[Link to assignments](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/tree/main/Computing%20II/Class%20Assingments)
+[Link to In-Class Assignments](https://github.com/silvanamejia1/MEJIA-Python-Portfolio/tree/main/Computing%20II/Class%20Assingments)